uwplse/Casper/README.md

+### Note: This project is bit-rotted and no longer actively maintained by the authors.
+If you're interested in exploring the techniques behind Casper or in building your own Verified Lifting compiler, check out [Metalift](https://github.com/metalift/metalift)!

 # Casper
 Casper is a compiler for automatically re-targeting sequential Java code fragments to Apache Spark.
 Casper works by synthesizing high level MapReduce program specifications from raw un-annotated